Common Questions about Heart Transplants

 If your Loyola cardiologist or cardiovascular surgeon has recommended a heart transplant as your best medical option, we understand that you will have many questions.

-Loyola’s cardiology and heart surgery program is ranked 39th in the country by U.S. News & World Report.
+Loyola’s cardiology & heart surgery care is ranked among the top 50 in the country by U.S. News & World Report.
 Loyola is known for taking on the most challenging cases and providing follow-up care for hundreds of heart transplant patients.
 If you’ve been turned down by another transplant center, consider getting a second opinion at Loyola.

 We expect that you have many concerns about your transplant surgery and are available to answer your questions at your appointment times or by phone at 708-327-2738.